-Children who are entered on the SEND register will have an individual learning plan.
+Children who are entered on the SEND register will have an Individual Learning Plan (ILP) (Appendix 3).
 The targets on this plan are written in a co-productive way with the child, their parents/carers and all staff involved in supporting the child to meet these targets, which are the stepping stones to the future outcomes for each individual child.

 The targets are reviewed termly at a dedicated meeting where all key stakeholders are invited to participate.
-At Holy Trinity School, we plan these meetings to be in line with when whole school data collection is made.
-Therefore, the information from the assessment data helps to inform what progress the child has made and their targets can be set in line with any significant areas that need supporting.

-The targets are reviewed in November, March and June of each academic year, unless there is any reason for reviewing them sooner.
+At Holy Trinity School, we use information from the assessment data to inform what progress the child has made and their targets can be set in line with any significant areas that need supporting.
+The targets are reviewed in October/November, March and June of each academic year, unless there is any reason for reviewing them sooner.

-A whole school provision map is drawn up by the SENDCO which outlines:
+A provision map is drawn up by the SENDCO and class teachers which outlines:

 - the nature of need for each child

-- the name of the intervention programme
+- the name of the intervention programmes

 - the named member of staff who will be delivering the intervention

 - the frequency of the provision each week

 Class teachers timetable the intervention sessions onto their class timetable, so they ensure that this dedicated time is protected and the intervention takes place regularly.
-Support staff provides the SENDCO with feedback sheets so interventions can be monitored on a weekly basis.
+Support staff provide the SENDCO with feedback sheets so interventions can be monitored.

 We provide a range of intervention programmes to support all four broad areas of need, as defined in the Code of Practice.
+We provide mental and emotional support through referral to our Learning Mentor and visiting Play Therapist (See Appendix 2).

-We have also produced a School Report which is available on our school website.
+We have produced a Report which is available on our school website.
 The information provided in our School Report contributes to the Local Authority's Local Offer.

-Involving specialists
+Involving Specialists